Amanlabh/name_app/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.
+## How to get this run in your local host?
+1. install SDK and locate it in your local machine.
+2. Setup your Flutter developer enviroment in vs code or any other IDE.
+3. paste both .yaml file to directed location.
+4. paste .dart in main.dart file/
+5. opem terminal and give command "flutter run".